azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 and Datagram TLS (DTLS) to provide confidentiality and data origin authentication.
 The AES-OCB algorithm is highly parallelizable, provable secure and can be efficiently implemented in software and hardware providing high performance.
+Furthermore, use of AES-OCB in TLS is exempt from past IPR claims by various parties.

 --- middle
 # Introduction